Name Change when Living Between 2 Countries

 What if I only change names in one country?

 If you decide to only change names in one country, just be mindful of which account or record is under which name.
 If you need to prove your identity you should have sufficient proof available to prove both your names.
-It can get messy where you have half your records under one name and half under another name, but won’t be breaking the law if your name remains the same because you never applied for a change in that country.
+It can get messy where you have half your records under one name and half under another name, but you won’t be breaking the law.

 Be mindful of the name in your passport.
 Only make travel plans under that same name.